The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 So here’s another income report.

 Income reports leave a bad taste in people’s mouths.
 There are a few income reports that leave readers with nothing in the end.
-But our goal here is to show others it’s possible to make money blogging, and it’s possible to start making something out of yourself.
+But my goal here is to show others it’s possible to make money blogging, and it’s possible to start making something out of yourself.

 We make small commissions from affiliate links